 9. They Ask a Lot of Questions

-When a buyer is interested in a property, they often ask a lot of questions during the showing.
-This is a very positive sign, as it shows that the prospective buyer is seriously considering making an offer.
-Buyers tend to become increasingly inquisitive as they get closer to making a decision, so the more questions they ask, the better.
-Questions that a buyer may ask about a property include inquiries about the age of the home, the condition of the roof and windows, the availability of parking spaces, and the size of the yard.
+Interested buyers will often ask a lot of questions during the showing.
+This is a very positive sign, as it signals that the prospective buyer is seriously considering making an offer.
+Buyers typically become increasingly inquisitive as they get closer to making a decision.
+The more questions they ask, the better!
+Common questions include asking about the home's age, the condition of the roof and windows, parking, and yard size.
 Buyers may also ask about the local school district, nearby shopping, and public transportation.

 10. Pre-offer Inspection Request

-A pre-offer inspection request is an important indicator that a buyer is serious about a property and is interested in making an offer.
-This request is essentially a way for the buyer to confirm that the property is in good condition and free of major issues prior to making an offer.
-This is beneficial to both parties involved as it allows the buyer to make an informed decision and helps to protect the seller from any unexpected issues that may arise after the sale is finalized.
-The pre-offer inspection process typically begins with the buyer submitting a request for an inspection to the seller.
-This request should include the type of inspection desired, such as a general home inspection or a more specific inspection such as a radon or mold inspection.
-The seller should then provide the buyer with a list of qualified inspectors that could perform the requested inspection.
-Once an inspector is selected and the inspection is completed, the buyer should receive a detailed report with the inspector’s findings.
+A pre-offer inspection request indicates that a buyer is serious about a property and wants to make an offer.
+This request will help the buyer confirm that the property is in good condition and free of significant issues before making an offer.
+A pre-offer inspection lets the buyer make an informed decision while protecting the seller from any unexpected issues before the sale.
+The process typically begins with the buyer submitting an inspection request to the seller.
+The request should include the type of inspection desired, such as a general home inspection or a more specific inspection (e.g., radon or mold inspection).
+The seller then provides the buyer with a list of qualified inspectors to perform the requested inspection.
+The buyer receives a detailed report with the inspector's findings once completed.